xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 These resources are therefore a bit more complicated than resources that only tick down, like time.
 This makes it easy to create a situation with no tight localization of potential, like that below.

 To see this problem in action, imagine we have a list of data, and two different data processing procedures `process1` and `process2`.
 To compare the results of these procedures, we might write the code below.
-How should we account for the *memory* cost of the comparison, if both `process1` and `process2` temporarily use one unit of memory per element in the list, and we assume that copying is free?
+How should we account for the *memory* cost of the comparison, if each of `copy`[^copy], `process1`, and `process2` temporarily use one unit of memory per element in the list?

 ```python
 def copy(list):